| Impact Factor 1*

 Related Journals of Cognitive disorders

-Journal of Cognitive and Behavioral Psychotherapies, Journal of Cognitive Psychology, Journal of Cognitive Psychotherapy: An International Quarterly, Journal of Rational - Emotive and Cognitive - Behavior Therapy, Language and Cognitive Processes, Advances in Cognitive Psychology
+International Journal of Mental Health & Psychiatry, International Journal of School and Cognitive Psychology, Child and Adolescent Behaviour, Brain Disorders & Therapy, Journal of Cognitive and Behavioral Psychotherapies, Journal of Cognitive Psychology, Journal of Cognitive Psychotherapy: An International Quarterly, Journal of Rational - Emotive and Cognitive - Behavior Therapy, Language and Cognitive Processes, Advances in Cognitive Psychology

-Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
+Bipolar Psychosis, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
 Bipolar disorder symptoms can result in damaged relationships, poor job or school performance, and even suicide.
 Bipolar disorder is very serious and can cause risky behavior, even suicidal tendencies, and can be treated with therapy and medication.

 Related Journals of Bipolar Disorders

-Bipolar Disorders, Proceedings of the IEEE Bipolar, Journal of Mood Disorders, International Journal of Bipolar Disorders, Biology of Mood & Anxiety Disorders
+Depression and Anxiety, Psychiatry, The Headache Journal, Neuropsychiatry, Mental llness and treatment, Bipolar Disorders, Proceedings of the IEEE Bipolar, Journal of Mood Disorders, International Journal of Bipolar Disorders, Biology of Mood & Anxiety Disorders

 Childhood disorders, often labeled as developmental disorders or learning disorders, most often occur and are diagnosed when the child is of school-age.
 Although some adults may also relate to some of the symptoms of these disorders, typically the disorder’s symptoms need to have first appeared at some point in the person’s childhood.